Joint Base Andrews hosts spring town hall

 |Downloads:

-This work, Joint Base Andrews hosts spring town hall [Image 3 of 3], by 2nd Lt.
+This work, Joint Base Andrews hosts spring town hall, by 2nd Lt.
 Maria Grace, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.